creoapp/documentation/docs/drafts/TextField.md

 The `TextField` customizations.

 ### Input View
+The custom input view to display when the text field becomes active.
+The user can drop one or more controls in order to create the custom inout view.

 ![`TextField` input view](images/textfield4.png)
 The `TextField` input view customization.

 ### Keyboard Accessory View
+The custom accessory view to display when the text field becomes active.
+The user can drop one or more controls in order to extends the default keyboard.

 ![`TextField` keyboard accessory view](images/textfield5.png) The `TextField` keyboard accessory view customization.

 ### Left View
+The overlay view displayed on the left (or leading) side of the text field.

 ![`TextField` left view](images/textfield6.png)
 The `TextField` left view customization.

 ### Right View
+The overlay view displayed on the right (or trailing) side of the text field.

 ![`TextField` right view](images/textfield7.png)
 The `TextField` right view customization.